iaincollins/nextjs-starter/README.md

 If you configure a .env file `now` will include it when deploying if you use the -E option to deploy:

     now -E

+If you want to have your local `.env` file contain variables for local development and have a different sent of varaibles you use in production or staging, you can create additional .env files and tell `now` to use a specific file when deploying.

+For example:

+    now -E production.env

 ## Debugging